syncfusion-content/blazor-docs/blazor/data/data-binding.md

 ---
 layout: post
 title: Data Binding in Blazor DataManager Component | Syncfusion
-description: Learn about Data Binding in Blazor DataManager component of Syncfusion, and more details.
+description: Learn here all about Data Binding in Syncfusion Blazor DataManager component and more.
 platform: Blazor
 control: DataManager
 documentation: ug